WYeast/EpimodDetector/README.md

 In this package, differentially methylated transcription start sites are detected by hypergeometric test and defined as potential m6Am sites.

 Installation:
-Before the installation, devtools is required to be installed, if you haven't done that yet,
+Before the installation, devtools and Rsubread is required to be installed, if you haven't done that yet,
 ```
 install.packages("devtools")

+if (!requireNamespace("BiocManager", quietly = TRUE))
+    install.packages("BiocManager")
+BiocManager::install("Rsubread")

 library(devtools)
 install_github("WYeast/EpimodDetector")
 ```